JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 ...
 ```

-If the arguments may have rational numbers and other symbolic stuff, you can specify, that the output has to be numerical by setting `env.numberical = true` or better to do it like that
+If the arguments may have rational numbers and other symbolic stuff, you can specify, that the output has to be numerical by setting `env.numberical = true` or better,>>

 ```js
 const data = interpretate(args[0], {...env, numerical:true});
 ```

-It will force all functions `core.Rational`, `core.Times` etc to return a numerical result.
+>>That will force all functions `core.Rational`, `core.Times` etc to return a numerical result.

-However, since there is no point in overloading the browser with the data processing in a such a particular case, one can pre-convert it to the numerical form using `data//N` (what we've done already in the section [Adding a new function to the kernel](#Adding a new function to the kernel)).
+However, since there is no point in overloading the browser with the data processing in a such a particular case, one can pre-convert it to the numerical form using `data//N` (what we've done already in the section [Adding a new function to the kernel](# Adding a new function to the kernel)).

 #### Testing
 Save our modified files